tigran-sargsyan-w/cpp-module-02/CheatSheet-EN.md

 # Cheat Sheet: `float` (IEEE‑754, 32‑bit) 💧

+Here is a great resource on IEEE‑754: [Wiki - IEEE_754](https://en.wikipedia.org/wiki/IEEE_754)

+And here is a visualization calculator: [FloatConverter - IEEE754](https://www.h-schmidt.net/FloatConverter/IEEE754.html)

 ## 1. What `float` actually is 🧮

 * A **floating‑point** type: the value is stored approximately as